ryanpetrello/sdb/README.md

 Rdb
 ===
 A telnet-based remote debugger for Python.
-Based on celery.contrib.rdb
+Based on `celery.contrib.rdb`.

 Usage
 -----